JOMDIESEL/JOMDIESEL/README.md

 👋 Hi,My name is Phattharaphon Chamnonganuwat
-  I am an amateur programmer interested in programming and software testing. /n Our world is changing with computer innovation.
+  I am an beginner programmer which is interesting in programming and software testing. /n Our world is changing with computer innovation.
   We will move forward together with my continuous improvement.
   It's like a world that's always spinning, with no walls, no rules.